No love in the time of Corona

 The second weakness is different.
 It is political, and hence possible to remedy through the action of the government and the opposition.
 Unfortunately, however, Haiti has never had decent governments.
 At best, they have been mediocre, but not more than so; at worst, they have been dismal.
 The story of Haitian politics is the story of the creation and conservation of a predatory state, ruled by a series of corrupt kleptocrats who have assumed that the population is there for the benefit of the government and not vice versa.
 The gap between the rulers and the ruled has always been wide, and the citizens tend to conceive of the government mainly as a man in uniform or a tax collector.

-The corona pandemic is so far only in its first stage in Haiti.
-It is not likely to be a quick fix.
-Unless something miraculous slows down the spread of the virus across the country, it is bound to accelerate, with potentially disastrous consequences.
+The corona pandemic has so far not taken a heavy toll in Haiti.
+The number of reported cases and deaths compares very favorably with the world average, the Nordic countries (except Iceland) and neighboring Dominican Republic.
+As stated at the outset, the real figures are, however, likely to be higher than the reported.
+In mid-October, 48,000 tests had been carried out per 1 million Dominicans but only 2,500 per 1 million Haitians.
+Possibly the young age of the Haitian population has served to keep the death rate down.
+The median age is believed to be 24 years against 28 in the Dominican Republic.
+Whatever the causes, however, it is far too early to claim that the danger has passed.
+Europe seems to be entering a second outbreak phase, and the same could happen in the Caribbean, albeit with some time lag.
+If that should happen, there is not likely to be any a quick fix.
+If the virus spreads across the country, the consequences will be potentially disastrous.
 Large numbers of people will be sick and die for want of an adequate health infrastructure.
 The 2010 earthquake offered a window of opportunity to the decision makers – a chance to make amends for the sins of the past.
 But the Haitian post-2010 governments learned nothing from what happened – because they deliberately chose not to.
 They have displayed no love for their people in the time of corona.
 Or rather, they should have done so long ago, before the pandemic.
 But the only thing they have shown is neglect.
 As long as the Haitian state continues to be predatory, the world will continue to witness man-made catastrophes in the country.

 Lundahl, Mats (1979), Peasants and Poverty: A Study of Haiti.
 London: Croom Helm